dpedu/pyircbot/docs/setup/initial_config.rst

     Paths to directories where modules where also be included from

-.. cmdoption:: connection.server
+.. cmdoption:: connection.servers

-    Hostname or IP of the IRC server to connection to
+    List of hostnames or IP addresses of the IRC server to connection to.
+First entry will be used for the initial connection on startup.
+If we the bot must reconnect to the IRC server later, the next server will be used.

 .. cmdoption:: connection.ipv6